outl1ne/nova-sortable/README.md

 ## Using on pivot table(s)

+NB!
+Sorting is impossible when your pivot table has multiple items with the same ID pairs.

 First, add a new column for the sort order data to the pivot table.
 Default name is `sort_order`, but it's configurable if you create a new `Pivot` class and add the `$sortable` property to it.

 Next, set `sort_on_pivot` to `true` on the main model's (not the pivot class') `$sortable = []` array.